Strip club agrees to replace racy billboard - Philly

 TOLLAND, Conn.
-(AP) - The owner of a Connecticut adult entertainment club has agreed to replace a risqué billboard that sits along an interstate highway after several people complained.
+(AP) - The owner of a Connecticut adult entertainment club has agreed to replace a risqué billboard along an interstate highway.

-The billboard for the Electric Blue Cafe in Tolland that features two scantily clad dancers went up along Interstate 84 a couple of weeks ago.
+The Journal Inquirer of Manchester first reported on the billboard for the Electric Blue Cafe in Tolland, which features two scantily clad dancers.
+The billboard went up along Interstate 84 a couple of weeks ago.

 Tolland Town Manager Steven Werbner says several residents and commuters complained.